Contingency Plan for Lengthy Tarmac Delays

 Before delays occur, Delta has a comprehensive plan designed to forecast and adjust to operational challenges and minimize lengthy delays while passengers are on board the aircraft.
-The Operations/Customer Center (OCC) at Delta's headquarters is responsible for the daily execution of this plan, while keeping in mind the safety and well being of our customers.
+The Operations/Customer Center (OCC) at Delta's headquarters is responsible for the daily execution of this

 The Department of Transportation's (DOT) tarmac delay rule establishes hard time limits for tarmac delays.
 Delta's plan meets or exceeds all limits imposed by this ruling.
 Delta has developed a detailed plan, with established trigger points, to account for those times when unforeseen constraints have caused taxi delays.

 The following exceptions to the hard time limits apply to domestic and international flights:

 - Air Traffic Control (ATC) advises the pilot-in-command that returning to the terminal would disrupt airport operations

 Delta's contingency plan assures that Delta has sufficient resources and will meet the requirements of the DOT for extended tarmac delays, including diversions.
 This includes the three-hour domestic time limit, as well as the four-hour limit for international flights, to offer egress (arrivals including diversion arrivals) or turn the aircraft around / be granted permission to turn around (departures).

 This plan ensures that Delta will meet or exceed specified guidance as it pertains to provisioning, as follows: adequate food and potable water no later than two hours after the aircraft leaves the gate (in the case of departure) or touches down (in the case of an arrival) if the aircraft remains on the tarmac, unless the pilot-in-command determines that safety or security considerations preclude such service; operable lavatory facilities; medical attention; cabin temperature conditions, and other customer comfort needs.